tmillz/Terry_Challenge/README.md

 ## What I learned

-I learned how to set up an s3 bucket with Cloud front, how to set up auto scaling ec2 instances, a load balancer, aws lambda functions, and AWS Lightsail.
+I learned how to set up an s3 bucket with Cloud front, how to set up auto scaling ec2 instances, a load balancer, AWS lambda functions, and AWS Lightsail.

 The output of the terminal is in the output.txt file.